General Educational Development: Passing the GED testing battery

-If a student passes one or more, but not all four tests within the battery, he or she only needs to retake the test(s) not passed.
+If a student passes one or more, but not all four, tests within the battery, he or she only needs to retake the test(s) not passed.
 Most places limit the number of times students may take each individual test within a year.
 A student may encounter a waiting period before being allowed to retake a failed test.
 Tests must be completed by the expiration date, which is generally every two years on the last day of the year.

 The GED test is available in many countries around the world.
 Since 2015, the GED test has become popular in African countries including South Africa and Namibia.

 Many government institutions and universities regard the GED test credential as the same as a high school diploma with respect to program eligibility and as a prerequisite for admissions.
-The U.S. military, however, has explicitly higher requirements in admissions for GED test takers to compensate for their lack of a traditional high school diploma.
+The U.S. military, however, has higher requirements in admissions for GED test takers to compensate for their lack of a traditional high school diploma.

 The test is administered to a representative sample of graduating high-school seniors each year, about 30% of whom fail the test.
-That only 70% of these students pass the test may show that it is harder than commonly believed.

 Effects on employability

-The GED certification itself (i.e., without further post-secondary education or training) does not create the same labor market opportunities available to traditional high school graduates.
-While people who have earned the GED test credential tend to earn more than dropouts and less than high school graduates, economist James Heckman has found that this is primarily due to existing differences in the characteristics and backgrounds of GED test graduates.
+The GED certification itself (i.e., without further post-secondary education or training) does not help people get jobs as much as a high school diploma does.
+People who have earned the GED credential tend to earn more than dropouts and less than high school graduates.
+Economist James Heckman found in a 1993 study that this is primarily due to differences in the characteristics and backgrounds of GED test graduates.
 When controlling for other influences, he finds no evidence that, for the average taker, the GED test credential improves an individual's economic opportunities above those for other dropouts.

-Some say overall, there is a certain level of stigma for GED certification holders that affects employability or pursuit of higher education.

 Calls for abolition

 There are calls for the GED to be abolished.
 Those who support abolishing the GED say the program reduces high school graduation rates, is outmoded, and a financial burden for low-income participants.

+As of May 3, 2024, the General Education Development (GED) high school equivalency program is no longer available in Canada and is now replaced with the new Canadian Adult Education Credential (CAEC).